Last updated on October 10th, 2019

 Walking Dead Zombie Haunt & Zombie Shoot, Wilmar MN

-A fun take on Zombies the Walking dead has an elaborate story line of domesticated zombies.
-The company that produces these zombies has noticed that they are soon becoming more aggressive and they need your help to irradicate them.
+A fun take on Zombies the Walking dead has an elaborate storyline of domesticated zombies.
+The company that produces these zombies has noticed that they are soon becoming more aggressive and they need your help to irradiate them.
 After finding the toxin in their factory, it’s your mission to shoot them down before they get loose.
 This is a fun take on the zombie culture.

 Tickets are $8-$10 depending on if you bring a food shelf donation.
-They are open Oct 14th – 31st.
+They are open weekends starting mid October.

 801 7th St NW, Wilmar MN

-Their mission is simple, to scare the living daylights out of every individual who descend the steps of the basement.
+This haunted house in Minneapolis’s mission is simple, to scare the living daylights out of every individual who descends the steps of the basement.
 The Soap Factory has been attracting new visual arts, designers and actors each year.
 Located in new space, the artists are working on new ways to terrify you, including a Blind Invocation.
+Unlike other haunted attractions, the staff can touch you here.
+The Haunted Basements also allows guest to partake in the scares.

 Real Haunted Tours and the Mounds Theatre, St.Paul MN

 This is nothing like you’ve ever seen before.
 Forget the fake haunts.
 This one has real ghosts.
-Real Haunted Tours gives you a one hour presentations of the Historic Mound Theatre.
+Real Haunted Tours gives you a one-hour presentation of the Historic Mound Theatre.
 Along the way, find out about its’ dark past and resident spirits with paranormal investigators.

 Tours cost $20-$40 depending on the length of the tour.
 Opened Fridays and Saturdays in October.